-- Pre-menopausal women must use two different contraceptive methods, starting at least 4 weeks prior to the beginning of treatment and until 90 days after the end of the treatment.
-Your treatment may cause birth defects or fetal death.
-Avoid taking if you are pregnant or trying to get pregnant.
+- Pre-menopausal women must use two different contraceptive methods, starting at least 4 weeks prior to the beginning of lenalidomide and continuing for at least 4 weeks after the end of the treatment.
+Lenalidomide may cause birth defects or fetal death.
+Avoid taking lenalidomide if you are pregnant or trying to get pregnant.
 If you cannot use hormonal contraception (implants or injections), you must use 2 mechanical barriers (condom, diaphragm, cervical cap, contraceptive sponge).
-The contraceptive pill is not recommended with your treatment. - Men must use a condom if they have sex with a pre-menopausal woman for the total duration of treatment and up to 90 days after the end of the treatment.
+The contraceptive pill is not recommended with your treatment. - Men must use a condom if they have sex with a pre-menopausal woman for the total duration of treatment and up to 4 weeks after the end of the treatment.
 This is a necessary measure even in men who have had a vasectomy. - You can have an active sexual life during your treatment.
 However, a decrease in your sexual drive may occur during this period.
 This may also be influenced by different factors (fatigue, stress, etc.).
 Furthermore, do not forget that you must use appropriate methods of contraception as lenalidomide may cause birth defects or fetal death. - If you had unprotected sex or if your partner is pregnant: notify your doctor immediately.